 Pilots (Front Mission 1)#

-You will be alone first but many characters will join you later, some automatically, some by manual recruitment.
-You can finish the game without any recruitable characters but it would be easier and more enjoyable to have a diversified lineup.
+You will be alone first, but many characters will join you later, some automatically, some by manual recruitment.
+You can finish the game without any recruitable characters at all, but it would be easier and more enjoyable to have a diversified lineup.

-Pilot levels up when reaching a certain value of total EXP.
-When level up, the skills the pilot can learn will be displayed.
+Pilots level up when reaching a certain value of total EXP.
+When they level up, the skills the pilot can learn will be displayed if available.
 Each pilot has certain thresholds for skills to appear.
-Once a skill has been learned, it cannot be changed, be careful of your selection.
+Once a skill has been learnt, it cannot be changed, be careful of your selection.

 In the pilot status window, the password is the data you would enter in the VS play menu of your friend’s game.
 In this way you can battle your wanzer with your friend.